 As I promised when I shared my plank wall tutorial I am showing you how to build this super cute DIY wood bench.
-I first saw this adorable piece when the Shanty sisters built it.
-But, I actually used Ana White’s plans.
-I modified them to fit my space, since my entry way is pretty small.
+I used Ana White’s plans and modified them to fit my space, since my entry way is pretty small.
 Plus, I used a few different size boards because I wanted to use up my scraps.
 Yay for using scraps! 🙂 I only had to buy 1- 2×4 to build this!
 The rest were scraps!
 I told my husband this was actually a $2.89 cent bench.
 He gave me a “ya-right” look…:)

-So… my tutorial will be for the size I built.
+So… my tutorial will be for the smaller size I built.

 This bench is 4 feet long, 14 inches deep, and 17 inches tall.
 Perfect for my small entry way!